AdobeDocs/analytics.en/help/import/data-connectors/appfigures-overview/appfigures-overview.md

 In the world of mobile apps, the most important performance metrics are split between two data sets:

-* The user behavior you can track directly
+* The user behavior you can track directly.
 * The activity only visible to the app stores.

 By combining these two Analytics data sets, you can have a complete picture of how your apps are creating value for your organization.

+## Key Benefits and Features{#key-benefits-and-features}

+This integration offers the following key benefits.

+* Automated daily syncing of app store dimensions and metrics between appFigures and Adobe Analytics.
+* Historic data backfill for up to 13 months prior to integration activation.
+Please contact appFigures if you had any previous integration with the App Store data provider to avoid overlap.
+* Dedicated variables for app store data, so you do not need to use custom commerce variables and events.